saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-29-gradient-accumulation-checkpointing.md

 - $\eta$ = learning rate
 - $\nabla_\theta \mathcal{L}$ = gradient of loss with respect to parameters

-**Problem:** Raw gradients are noisy and can vary wildly between batches.
+The problem here is, raw gradients are noisy and can vary wildly between batches.
 This is where optimizers like Adam come in.

 The **Adam optimizer** (most commonly used for training LLMs) maintains **two moving averages** for each parameter: